cbellinger27/bendRL_reacher_tracker/README.md

 ## Installation

+These installation instructions were last tested on Ubuntu 22.04 Jammy

 ### Dependencies
 To control the robot and send it commands, you must install ur_rtde, for which the dependencies are Boost and Pybind.
 To install the dendencies on Ubuntu Linux run:
 ```